ekristen/aws-nuke/docs/resources/ec2-verified-access-endpoint.md

 ## Properties

-- `ApplicationDomain`: No Description
+- `ApplicationDomain`: The DNS name for the application (e.g., example.com)
-- `AttachmentType`: No Description
+- `AttachmentType`: The type of attachment (vpc)
-- `CreationTime`: No Description
+- `CreationTime`: The timestamp when the Verified Access endpoint was created
-- `Description`: No Description
+- `Description`: A description for the Verified Access endpoint
-- `DomainCertificateArn`: No Description
+- `DomainCertificateArn`: The ARN of the SSL/TLS certificate for the domain
-- `EndpointType`: No Description
+- `EndpointType`: The type of endpoint (network-interface or load-balancer)
-- `ID`: No Description
+- `ID`: The unique identifier of the Verified Access endpoint
-- `LastUpdatedTime`: No Description
+- `LastUpdatedTime`: The timestamp when the Verified Access endpoint was last updated
-- `VerifiedAccessGroupId`: No Description
+- `VerifiedAccessGroupId`: The ID of the Verified Access group this endpoint belongs to
 - `tag:<key>:`: This resource has tags with property `Tags`.
 These are key/value pairs that are added as their own property with the prefix of `tag:` (e.g. [tag:example: "value"])